mruac/hydrus-remote-tagging/README.md

   * Settings in main page
   * "Class name", "Regex", "CSS color"
   * regex is used to match against tags as they are processed for display
+  * tags are matched top to bottom.
+If a tag is matched again and already has been given a color, it will not apply.